lennihein/cpu-emulator/doc/04_backend.md

   - Also used to model Load Buffer and Store Buffer, specifics of memory accesses are handled by the slots directly
   - Instructions' ability to execute concurrently only limited by available slots, no concept of Execution Units that instructions need to be dispatched to; instructions execute in slots directly -->

 The execution engine contains the Reservation Station with a fixed number of instruction slots.
-Each slot contains an instruction that is currently being executed.
+Each slot is either empty or contains an instruction that is currently being executed.
 We call such instructions *in-flight*.
 Our Reservation Station is unified, i.e. each slot can contain any kind of instruction.
 The same is often found in modern CPUs [@skylake].
 The slots of our Reservation Station are also used to model Load Buffers and Store Buffers; the specifics of executing memory accesses are handled by the slots directly instead of separate components.
 We also have no concept of Execution Units that instructions need to be dispatched to, which means that instructions' ability to execute concurrently is only limited by the number of available slots.